-A: All relevant training materials will be adjusted for Evise.
-The support organization will be up and running from the moment the first journals migrate, so users will be assisted as they are now for EES, both during and after migration.
-We expect that users require less training because the user interface of Evise is much more intuitive.
-At the same time, we are committed to tailor the training methods and intensity to the individual Editor's needs.
+A: Training materials will be available for Evise.
+The support organization has been up and running from the moment the first journals migrated, so support for users will be available both during and after migration.
+We expect that users will require less training than is normal for EES because the user interface of Evise is much more intuitive.
+At the same time, we are committed to tailoring training methods and intensity according to an individual Editor's needs.

-Q: Until when can I use the current EES?
+Q: Until when can I continue to use EES?

 Q: Will all journals move to Evise?

-Elsevier will contact the editors of the journals prior to migration and provide all migration related details well in advance.
+A: Elsevier will contact individual editors of all journals prior to migration and provide all migration related details well in advance.

-A: Only those changes that are urgently needed to keep EES up and running and to prepare EES for the migration.
-Training and support will remain as is.
+A: Only those changes that are urgently needed to keep EES up and running and to prepare EES for the migration will take place.
+EES training and support will remain in place.